hervegirod/fxsvgimage/README.md

  - Fix the radial gradients
  - Support the spreadMethod argument for gradients
  - Allow urls specifications enclosed with "'" quotes
+ - Fix the "clip-path" attribute or style not taken into account for nodes
+ - Support text, line, polygon and polyline in the clipPath element
+ - Support the fill-rule property for paths
  - Add a SVG browser

 # Usage